 Requestor: not a technical change, don’t need to duplicate length specification.
 Change from

-.
+using the hash algorithm defined by the AKM in Table 8-130 to generate an AEK of length of 256 bits.

 to

-.
+using the hash algorithm defined by the AKM in Table 8-130 to generate an AEK of length of 256 bits.

 Propose to proceed with the text as in the cited document, sentence statement is accurate.